 Return to Chapter Table of Contents

+Return to FMGC Table of Contents

-13.11 Disposition of Equipment <$5,000
+13.11 Disposition of Equipment ($5,000 or Less)

-When no longer needed, equipment that was purchased using federal or state funds and that has a current per unit fair market value less than $5,000 may be retained, sold, or otherwise disposed of without further compensation to the funding source.
+When no longer needed, equipment that was purchased using TWC grant funds and that has a current per unit fair market value of $5,000 or less (for federal awards) or less than $5,000 (for state awards) may be retained, sold, or otherwise disposed of without further compensation to the funding source, unless otherwise required by the award terms.

+Note: The following applies to the specified equipment unless required otherwise by the terms and conditions of the TWC grant award.
+For example, if the terms and conditions of a federal award that TWC receives require the state to request disposition instructions from the federal awarding agency for such equipment, TWC would include a corresponding prior approval requirement in the related TWC grant awards.

-When equipment with a current per unit fair market value (FMV) less than (<) $5,000 is no longer needed for an authorized purpose, the equipment may be retained, sold, or otherwise disposed of with no further obligation to the awarding agency.
-The Contractor is not required to request prior written approval to dispose of such property from the Agency; to notify the Agency when final disposition of such property is complete; or to compensate the funding source for its interest in such property.
+For federal awards, when original equipment or replacement equipment with a current per unit fair market value (FMV) of $5,000 or less is no longer needed for the original project or program and is also not needed for any other authorized activities, the equipment may be retained, sold, or otherwise disposed of with no further obligation to the federal awarding agency.
+Unless specified otherwise, the Grantee is not required to request prior written approval to dispose of such property from the Agency; to notify the Agency when final disposition of such property is complete; or to compensate the funding source for its interest in such property.

-Authority:

-7 CFR §277.13(b)(2)(ii)(A) and (b)(3)(i)

-OMB Circular A-110 §__.34(g)

-29 CFR §97.32(e)(1)

-45 CFR §92.32(e)(1)

-7 CFR §3015.168, §3015.191 and §3015.193

-UGMS Part III §__.32(e)(1)
+For state awards, the same applies as for federal awards, except that it applies for equipment having a current per-unit FMV that is less than $5,000.
+Under TxGMS, an item of equipment having a current per unit FMV of $5,000 would be subject to the requirements described in Section 13.12 of this manual.

+Reference:

+OMB Uniform Guidance: 2 CFR § 200.313(e)(1)

+TxGMS: “Equipment”

-Last Update: January 27, 2009
+Last Update: October 1, 2023